jamonserrano/scrollmarks/README.md

 Scrollmarks.stop();
 ```

-> Although Scrollmarks stops automatically when there are no elements to watch, you might want to stop it manually.

 ### Scrollmarks.start()
 Starts watching.
+All callbacks will be triggered.

 ```js
 Scrollmarks.start();
 ```

-> Manual restarting is only required if haven't added any marks since calling `Scrollmarks.stop()`.

 ### Scrollmarks.config({parameters})

 Sets or gets configuration parameters.
 When called with a parameters object sets the configuration.
-When called without parameters returns the configuration.
+Returns the configuration when called without parameters.

 ```js
 Scrollmarks.config({